-Medify MA-40 comes with an H13-grade HEPA filter, which is a high-grade particulate filter.
-The H13 class HEPA filter’s standard efficiency is 99.95% at 0.12 – 0.25 microns (MPPS).
-It can capture tiny air pollutants like pollen, household dust, mold spores, microorganisms, and smoke particles.
+Medify MA-40 comes with an H13-grade HEPA filter as the core particle filtration, a high-grade particulate filter.
+The removal efficiency of an H13 class HEPA filter is 99.95% at 0.12 – 0.25 microns (MPPS).
+They can capture tiny airborne pollutants such as fine dust, smoke particles, and microorganisms.
 Medify claims their filter can remove 99.9% of particles that are sized down to 0.1 microns.

 Check out our top picks >>> The 7 Best H13 HEPA Air Purifier

-The compact 3-in-1 filter is easy to install or replace.
-However, the combined filter set has some downsides.
-As you know, the activated carbon filter got saturated quickly than the HEPA filter, so the odor filter’s performance will lower after a couple of months’ usage.
+The composite filter is convenient when it comes to maintenance.
+However, the combined filter has some downsides.
+As you know, the activated carbon filter becomes saturated earlier than the HEPA filter, so it is not possible to change the carbon filter independently.

-Another great thing about this mid-range air purifier is you will get a lifetime service warranty from the manufacturer.
-To claim the warranty, you must have to use the original replacement filter and replace it on every 3000hrs of usage.
+Another advantage of this mid-range air purifier is that you will get a lifetime service warranty from the manufacturer.
+To claim the warranty, you must have to use the original replacement filter every 3000 hrs of usage.

-The air purifier doesn’t have an AHAM verification seal.
-However, it is Energy Star certified and CARB approved.
+The air purifier doesn’t have an AHAM verification for the CADR rating.
+However, it is Energy Star certified, and CARB approved.

 If you have a high ceiling, find out how fast it can clean your room with our Air Changes per Hour Calculator.

-Annual Filter Replacement: ~ $130 based on 6-month use per filter (check availability & filter price).
+Annual Filter Replacement: ~ $120 based on 6-months usage per filter (check availability & filter price).

 Pros and Cons:

-Placement: Place the air purifier where air can circulate easily through it.
-Do not block its air inlet or outlet.
-Keep it at least 50cm from the wall.
+Place the air purifier on a flat surface where it can easily circulate the air.
+Do not block the air inlet and/or outlet.
+Keep it at least 50 cm from the wall.
 Please do not use it on the same socket that is connected to the TV.
 Keep it at least 3 feet from the TV to avoid any interference.

-Filter: Replace the filter every 6 months or 3000hrs of usage.
+Replace the filter every 6 months or 3000 hrs of usage.
 Use only the original replacement filter.
-You can clean the filter surface carefully with a dust collector.
-Also, you need to clean the back cover occasionally.
+You can clean the filter surface gently with a dust collector.
+Also, you need to clean the back cover often.

-Caution: Always use a dry dust cloth to clean the air purifier.
-Always unplug the device before maintenance.
-Unplugged the unit when it is not in use.
-Always follow the user manual when it comes to maintenance.
+Always use a dry dust cloth to clean the air purifier.
+Unplug the device before maintenance work.
+Keep it unplugged when not in use.
+Always follow the owner’s manual when it comes to maintenance.

-Please read our blog post on how to use an air purifier to get better results.
+Please read our blog post on how to use an air purifier to get the most out of it.